MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawmouse.md

 </dl>
 </td>
 <td width="60%">
 Mouse movement data is based on absolute position.
+For further information about mouse motion, see the following Remarks section.

 </td>
 </tr>